Andrew Roberts, Baron Roberts of Belgravia: Disputes and criticism

-Although Roberts's 2006 work A History of the English-Speaking Peoples since 1900 won critical acclaim from some sections of the media, The Economist drew attention to some historical, geographical, and typographical errors, as well as presenting a generally scathing review of the book.
-The newspaper referred to the work as "a giant political pamphlet larded with its author's prejudices".
+Although Roberts's 2006 work A History of the English-Speaking Peoples since 1900 won critical acclaim from some sections of the media, The Economist drew attention to some historical, geographical, and typographical errors, as well as presenting a generally scathing review.
+It referred to the work as "a giant political pamphlet larded with its author's prejudices".
 More generally, Reba Soffer described him in 2009 as "devoted ... to public, polemical conservatism as well as to historical revisionism".

-One claim made by Roberts in A History of the English-Speaking Peoples since 1900 was that Harvard historian Caroline Elkins had committed "blood libels" in her Pulitzer Prize-winning book Imperial Reckoning.
-Elkins was subsequently vindicated when files released by the National Archives showed that abuses were described as "distressingly reminiscent of conditions in Nazi Germany or Communist Russia" by the Solicitor General of the time.
-The Foreign Secretary William Hague subsequently announced compensation for the first round of victims with statements that the British government "recognises that Kenyans were subjected to torture and other forms of ill-treatment" and "sincerely regrets that these abuses took place" during the Kenya Emergency.

-Journalist Johann Hari has stated that Roberts' writings defended acts such as the Jallianwala Bagh massacre, the Second Boer War concentration camps for Afrikaners during the Second Boer War, and mass internment in Northern Ireland (Operation Demetrius).
-Hari also wrote that Roberts made a speech at the expatriate South African Springbok Club, which flies the apartheid-era flag of South Africa and calls for "the re-establishment of civilised rule throughout the African continent".
-Roberts said that he did not realise the Springbok Club was racist when he took on the speaking engagement.
+Roberts has been accused of celebrating western colonialism and imperialism in his books.

 Personal life

 Roberts is divorced from his first wife, Camilla Henderson, with whom he had two children.
-Roberts is married to businesswoman Susan Gilchrist, CEO of the corporate communications firm Brunswick Group LLP and chairman of the South Bank Centre, and they live in London.
+Roberts is married to Susan Gilchrist, chief executive officer of the corporate communications firm Brunswick Group LLP and chairman of the South Bank Centre.
+Lord and Lady Roberts live in London.

 Roberts has worked with think tank organisations such as the Centre for Policy Studies and the Centre for Social Cohesion.
 He has additionally maintained personal friendships with several British political and social figures such as David Cameron, Michael Gove, and Oliver Letwin.
-In February 2016, he was appointed president of the Cambridge University Conservative Association.
+In February 2016 he was appointed president of the Cambridge University Conservative Association.

-It was announced on 14 October 2022, that as part of Boris Johnson's 2022 Political Honours, Roberts would be appointed a life peer.
-On 1 November 2022, he was created Baron Roberts of Belgravia, of Belgravia in the City of Westminster.
+It was announced on 14 October 2022 in Boris Johnson's 2022 Political Honours that Roberts would be elevated to the peerage as a life baron.
+On 1 November 2022 he was created Baron Roberts of Belgravia, in the City of Westminster.